timlinux/linfiniti-sphinx-theme/README.rst

 Localised Changes to CSS:
 -------------------------

-Please do not modify the :samp:`static/bootstrap` directory contents directly as this is a verbatim copy from the bootstrap project.
-Rather add your css improvements to :samp:`static\linfiniti.css`.
+Please do not modify the `static/bootstrap` directory contents directly as this is a verbatim copy from the bootstrap project.
+Rather add your css improvements to `static\linfiniti.css`.